infosupport/rust-workshop/README.md

 ## Using the Devcontainer

-To make it easier to set up the development environment, we have provided a devcontainer configuration with Rust preconfigured.
-Follow the steps below to use the devcontainer:
+To make setting up the development environment easier, we have provided a dev container configuration with Rust preconfigured.
+Follow the steps below to use the dev container:

 1. Install Docker on your machine if you haven't already.
 2. Open the project in Visual Studio Code.